Lakewood, Washington: History

-Lakewood was officially incorporated on February 28, 1996.
+Lakewood was officially incorporated as a city on February 28, 1996, on the same day as Edgewood.
+It immediately became the second largest city in Pierce County and among the largest in the state.
+Three previous attempts to incorporate as a city had been rejected by voters in 1971, 1990, and 1994 before it was approved by a 20-point margin on March 14, 1995, within a smaller area.
 Historical names include Tacoma/Lakewood Center and Lakes District (this name was used by the U.S. Census in the 1970 and 1980 Census).
-Lakewood is the second-largest city in Pierce County and is home to the Clover Park School District, the Lakewood Water District, Fort Steilacoom Park and Western State Hospital, a regional state psychiatric hospital.
+Lakewood is home to the Clover Park School District, the Lakewood Water District, Fort Steilacoom Park and Western State Hospital, a regional state psychiatric hospital.
 Thornewood Castle was built in the vicinity of Tacoma in the area that is now Lakewood.